QtGram/harbour-sailorgram/README.md

-An unofficial Telegram Client for SailfishOS
+An unofficial Telegram Client for SailfishOS.

 This software is under heavy development

 Dependencies